shinysocks/direct_supply_kata/README.md

 >weather in several locations trivial.
 I decided to use java for the project because of the
 >easy to use Apache POI library for generating xlsx files, and because of its platform independence.

->One unique aspect of this project is the "Should I go biking?" column
+>One unique aspect of this project is the "Should I go biking?" row
 >which determines how suitable the weather in each location is for a ride
 >based on amount of precipitation, wind speed, and temperature.